 Virtual Assistants are not the only people that use remote work tools and can work from anywhere.
 Our friends at ConvertKit (an email marketing software company), for example, currently have 34 highly skilled team members spread across 26 different cities.

 Delegation helps prevent burnout

-Delegating specific tasks and responsibilities to other people is a huge step towards preventing burnout.
+Delegating specific tasks and responsibilities to other people is a huge step toward preventing burnout.
 Unfortunately, there are a lot of entrepreneurs that think they need to do everything themselves, and that’s exactly what they end up doing.
-This leads to very long work days, lack of focus, feeling overwhelmed, and having little time for other areas of their life such as exercise, hobbies, and family.
+This leads to very long workdays, lack of focus, feeling overwhelmed, and having little time for other areas of their life such as exercise, hobbies, and family.

 Spend more time in your areas of strength

 You can’t be a master of everything, nor should you try to be.
 For every task and process that is required to run your business (including the ones you don’t like or are terrible at doing!), there are other people who specialize in those tasks and actually enjoy them.
-Hiring people to delegate tasks to frees up your time to focus on activities that you enjoy and you’re good at.
+Hiring people to delegate tasks frees up your time to focus on activities that you enjoy and that you’re good at.

 Focus on high-value and income generating activities